 Enhancement of corporate value and reinforcement of information disclosure

 The Toyota Boshoku group has stated in our disclosure policy that we are committed to “disclosing information required by shareholders, investors, business partners and local communities in a timely and appropriate manner as well as to carrying out public information-sharing activities that earn the trust of society.”
 In this sense, we are striving to disclose information in an accurate, timely and fair manner.
-In order to ensure the appropriate disclosure of information, we strictly manage corporate information and are working actively on disclosure in the Information Disclosure Committee, which is comprised of members from Toyota Boshoku’s Accounting & Finance Division, Legal Division and the Global Management Strategy Division.
+In order to ensure the appropriate disclosure of information, we strictly manage corporate information and are working actively on disclosure in the Information Disclosure Committee, which is comprised of members from Toyota Boshoku’s Accounting & Finance Division, Legal Division, Global Management Strategy Division and the General Administration Division.

 Organization chart concerning timely disclosure of corporate information